PDAL/wrench/README.md

 # Virtual Point Clouds (VPC)

 This is similar to GDAL's VRT - a single file referring to other files that contain actual data.
 Software then may handle all data as a single dataset.

+Virtual point clouds based on STAC protocol's ItemCollection, which is in fact a GeoJSON feature collection with extra metadata written in a standard way.

 To create a virtual point cloud:
 ```